ilanasufrin/HuffPost-Tech-Jobs/HuffPost-Backend-Engineer.md

 * Experience with ticketing systems like JIRA
 * Experience with Test Driven Development and Continuous Integration
 * Experience with Agile Development
-* Experience with MySQL, Unix, and Open Source Software
+* Experience with MySQL, Unix, NoSQL databases and Open Source Software
 * Experience with Design Patterns, Object Oriented Programming, and Functional Programming
 * Sense of humor
 * Strong interest in journalism, media, or any of the liberal arts